tpbnick/docs/docs/py-working-with-lists.md

 I can't wait to see your next trick, Carolina.
 ```

-### Doing Something After a `for` Loop
+### Doing Something After a `#!py for` Loop
-What happens once a `for` loop has finished executing?
+What happens once a `#!py for` loop has finished executing?
 Usually, you'll want to summarize a block of output or move on to other work that your program must accomplish.

-Any lines of code after the `for` loop that are not indented are executed once without repition.
+Any lines of code after the `#!py for` loop that are not indented are executed once without repition.
 Let's write a thank you to the group of magicians as a whole for putting on an excellent show.
-To display this group message after all the individual messages have been printed, we place the thank you message after the `for` loop without indentation:
+To display this group message after all the individual messages have been printed, we place the thank you message after the `#!py for` loop without indentation:

 ```py linenums="1"
 magicians = ['alice', 'david', 'carolina']